-You are strongly advised to get independent financial advice if you think you will be close to, or over, the Annual Allowance.
+You are strongly advised to get independent financial advice if you think you will be close to, or over, the Annual Allowance or the Lifetime Allowance

 Flexible options

 You can also contribute to other types of pension arrangements, for example, personal pension schemes, which are totally separate from the Railways Pension Scheme.
 You should seek independent financial advice if you are considering doing this.